 To address the recycling challenges at business-related events, such as a food drive or for large one-time projects like new construction, Otter Tail County has one dedicated dumpster that they will deliver to a site.
 “In a town of 850, we provided a 12-yard cardboard recycling bin during construction of a new apartment building,” said Terry.
 “And they filled it three times.”

-Recyclable materials like cardboard, is a resource and it has environmental and economic value.
+Recyclable materials like cardboard are resources with environmental and economic value.
 Building a strong and successful recycling program takes collaboration between businesses, government, trash haulers, and the community.

 The Minnesota Pollution Control Agency provides financial assistance to help with sustainable practices.
-To learn more, visit MPCA’s Environmental Assistance Grants and Loans program.
+Learn more: MPCA’s Environmental Assistance Grants and Loans program.